 Technology partners go beyond development: they also help you to develop the idea, understand why you, the market, and users need it, research the market, provide advice on features and design, etc. Among all the project engagement models, this one implies the deepest immersion into the business processes and needs.

-In this engagement model, vendors perform the role of the CTO, meaning that the technology partner profoundly analyzes your business and its goals, and offers the solutions accordingly.
+In this IT engagement model, vendors perform the role of the CTO, meaning that the IT business partner profoundly analyzes your business and its goals, and offers the solutions accordingly.